vitroid/Panojector/README.md

 <td>Create your own tumbler</td>
 <td>Mercator</td>
 <td>plain image</td>
+<td>-s wtop,wbot,height</td>
-<td>-s wtop,wbot,height	SIze of the fan.
+<td>Size of the fan.
 Wtop and wbot specifies the top and bottom width of the developed fan, and height specifies the fan height.</td>
 </tr>

 <tr>